altumguides/altumguides.github.io/index.md

   1. The top left section of the page indicates whether or not a subject has been annotated.
 When this is empty, it means that no response has been recorded for the current subject.
 When you submit, a dialogue box will appear in this section to show you what you have submitted.

   2. The top middle section of the page contains information about the subject that the images are displayed of.
 Use this information to help decide whether or not a subject has sufficient distinct images.
-	  - `Celebrity Index`: The index of the subject.
+	  - `Celebrity #`: The index of the subject.
 	  - `Celebrity name`: Name of the subject.
-	  - `Number of pictures`: The total number of pictures that this subject has.
+	  - `# of pictures`: The total number of pictures that this subject has.
 	  - `Ratio of pictures`: Selected images / total number of images.
 	  - `Percentage`: The percentage of images that are not selected.
 Ratio of pictures multiplied by 100.
   3. The top right section of the page contains a navigation panel.
 You can type in an index number and press the navigate button to tell the page to display the images of the subject at that index number.